amywzhou/DH110-AMYZ/assignment03/ContextualInquiry.md

 > The field notes of my _passive participant observation_ can be found [here](https://drive.google.com/file/d/1j7kcpZ64kAo64tX1-DhE6-cdMDsRZ2tu/view?usp=sharing).

 > The field notes of my _contextual inquiry_ can be found [here](https://drive.google.com/file/d/1SycK6h2po-IlrzE8SmGSBHZczeTHgnk9/view?usp=sharing).
+The participant denied permission to post images of her home on the web.

 ### Here are some interesting quotes and insights from the interview: